Set your goals 🎯

-You’ll be saving for these in cash (in your bank account, not under the mattress!) so it’s very simple to calculate how much you need to save each month to reach your goals in time.
-Just divide your target amount by the number of months between now and your chosen time span.
+It’s very simple to calculate how much you need to save each month to reach your goals in time.
+Just divide your target amount by the number of months until your chosen date.

 In the above example that would be:

 - Holiday: £900 ÷ 6 Months = £150 needed to save per month

 - Phone: £400 ÷ 12 months = £33 needed per month